Health

 The private hospitals do have nurses who provide the care, most of whom have been trained in Turkey.
 Standards of care can be variable.

-For respite care or end of life care etc. Dr. Suat Günsel Hospital of University of Kyrenia offer a "Geriatric Service" where a person can stay with them 24/7 at a basic cost of 3000TL per month (FEB 2018).
+For respite care or end of life care etc. Dr. Suat Günsel Hospital of University of Kyrenia offer a "Geriatric Service" where a person can stay with them 24/7.
 This includes the room, basic nursing care and all meals.
 Any additional requirements need to be discussed and costs obtained.
 Please note there are no communal facilities here and most patients that take up this service spend the majority of time in their rooms.
 This can be used for a variety of reasons, e.g. respite care, end of life care or for a longer stay following surgery.
 If it is for less than a month then it should be a pro-rata charge.
-I cannot stress enough that you discuss exactly what you require and ascertain costs and that if the hospital fee additional chargeable services are required at any stage that the hospital discuss this with the bill payer before initiating them.
+We cannot stress enough that you discuss exactly what you require and ascertain costs and that if the hospital fee additional chargeable services are required at any stage that the hospital discuss this with the bill payer before initiating them.

 In addition, there are a number of individuals who have a care or nursing background who offer domiciliary care.
-I am unaware of any checks on their qualifications, but I know people have used them and been satisfied.
+We are unaware of any checks on their qualifications, but do know people have used them and been satisfied.

 The KOLAN British Hospital has now introduced Private Nursing Home Care Packages available now: